 Public transportation heavily relies on busses, especially in big cities.
 Disinfecting the bus before and after a heavy workday is an essential way to eliminate unwanted bacteria, viruses, and pathogens, especially using Bacoban which kills 99.99% of viruses, bacteria, and fungi and also prevents the growth of bacteria.

 Semi-trucks can be worth hundreds of thousands of dollars, knowing that Bacoban is used on multi-million dollar aircraft gives users peace of mind that Bacoban products won’t damage the interior of the transport vehicle while cleaning and disinfecting under normal use.

 Bacoban helps counter ship rotting because it prevents the growth of bacteria, mold, and mildew for transport.

 Part of the reason Bacoban is so effective in the transport industry is because of its versatility.
 There are many varying materials and electronics in the transport sector, all of which Bacoban is suitable for when used correctly.

 Transport industry disinfectants are a required part of the transport industry for eliminating bacteria and keeping everyone safe while travelling.
 As more transport services are becoming aware of the need for a suitable and effective disinfectant, Bacoban will continue to grow in popularity.

-Voran Group manufactures and distributes innovative health, hygiene, wellness, and applied nanotechnology products.
+Voran Group manufactures and distributes innovative health, hygiene, and wellness products.
 Our products are easy to use and eliminate 99.99% of bacteria, viruses, and fungi while creating a hygienic surface without emitting VOCs.